andythai/andythai2.github.io/index.md

 <h2 id="me-in-a-nutshell">Me in a Nutshell</h2>

 <p>
 I am a <strong>Ph.D. student at UC Irvine's Department of Computer Science</strong>.
-I currently conduct research in mesh segmentation with the <a href="http://graphics.ics.uci.edu" target="_blank">iGravi</a> graphics lab, advised by <a href="https://www.ics.uci.edu/~gopi/" target="_blank">Professor Gopi Meenakshisundaram</a>.
+I currently conduct research in biomedical image processing with the <a href="http://graphics.ics.uci.edu" target="_blank">iGravi</a> graphics lab, advised by <a href="https://www.ics.uci.edu/~gopi/" target="_blank">Professor Gopi Meenakshisundaram</a>.
 </p>

 <br>